mtclare/mtclare/README.md

 ## 🎯 Data Scientist | Python & SAS Developer | Atlanta, GA

 Welcome to my GitHub profile!
-I'm passionate about transforming data into actionable insights and building innovative solutions that make a difference.
+I'm working on transforming data into actionable insights and building innovative solutions that make a difference.

 ### 🛠️ Tech Stack